asteroidai/blog/posts/agents.md

 ## Mocking

-When testing LLM application, it’s useful to be able to test the application without the risk of unintended side effects.
+When evaluating LLM applications, it’s useful to be able to test the application without the risk of unintended side effects.
 Since our <code>supervise()</code> decorator wraps around the tool calls, it can also be used to stub the tool calls.
 This is useful when the tool call can have impact on your system (such as changing data in a database or writing files to disk)

 ---